The Value of Healthcare IT Governance

 What is IT Governance?

-IT governance is a formal framework that provides a structure for organizations to prioritize IT investments that support business objectives and align with enterprise standards.
-IT as a service is experiencing a spike in demand, and management of demand and supply is critical to ensure appropriate deployment of limited and critical resources.
+IT governance is a formal framework that provides structure for prioritizing technology investments that support business objectives and align with enterprise standards.
+Within healthcare, IT governance ensures technology serves as a vehicle to achieve clinical, operational, and strategic goals.

 Why Should Healthcare Systems/Providers Focus on Optimizing IT Governance?

-Questions to Think About When Addressing Your System’s IT Governance:
+Questions to Think About When Addressing Your System’s IT Governance

 • Are you effectively measuring electronic health records (EHR), IT staff utilization and deployment in order to understand existing and forecasted supply?